salernolabs/rescuegroups/doc/request/Orgs/readme.md

 #### ::setOrgWebsiteUrl

-Sets orgWebsiteUrl field with a value of type url.
+Sets orgWebsiteUrl field with a value of type string.

-    $query->setOrgWebsiteUrl(url);
+    $query->setOrgWebsiteUrl(string);

 #### ::setOrgFacebookUrl

-Sets orgFacebookUrl field with a value of type url.
+Sets orgFacebookUrl field with a value of type string.

-    $query->setOrgFacebookUrl(url);
+    $query->setOrgFacebookUrl(string);

 #### ::setOrgAdoptionUrl

-Sets orgAdoptionUrl field with a value of type url.
+Sets orgAdoptionUrl field with a value of type string.

-    $query->setOrgAdoptionUrl(url);
+    $query->setOrgAdoptionUrl(string);

 #### ::setOrgDonationUrl

-Sets orgDonationUrl field with a value of type url.
+Sets orgDonationUrl field with a value of type string.

-    $query->setOrgDonationUrl(url);
+    $query->setOrgDonationUrl(string);

 #### ::setOrgSponsorshipUrl

-Sets orgSponsorshipUrl field with a value of type url.
+Sets orgSponsorshipUrl field with a value of type string.

-    $query->setOrgSponsorshipUrl(url);
+    $query->setOrgSponsorshipUrl(string);

 #### ::setOrgServeAreas